Ciprian Tătărușanu: AC Milan

 On 12 September 2020, AC Milan announced Tătărușanu as their new player after he agreed to a three-year deal with the club.
 One day earlier, Lyon had revealed the transfer fee for the 34-year-old to be €500,000.

 In the position of second-choice goalkeeper behind Gianluigi Donnarumma, he made his debut on 26 October in a 3–3 league draw with Roma, after the former tested positive for COVID-19.
 Tătărușanu played in a Derby della Madonnina in the Coppa Italia in January 2021, being praised for his performance in the media despite his team being defeated 2–1 by Inter Milan.

 The next season, Milan continued with Tătărușanu as their backup goalkeeper, this time behind Mike Maignan, Milan's acquisition after the departure of Donnarumma to Paris Saint-Germain in the summer.
 On 13 October 2021, Maignan was operated on his left wrist and ruled out for two and a half months.
 With Tătărușanu in goal, Milan went on a four-game winning streak in the Serie A against Hellas Verona, Bologna, Torino and Roma.
 On 7 November, Tătărușanu was Milan's goalkeeper in the Milan Derby, where he made a penalty save against Lautaro Martínez in an eventual 1–1 draw.

+Abha

+On 10 August 2023, Saudi side Abha announced the signing of Tătărușanu.

+Retirement

+On 11 September 2024, Tătărușanu announced on his social media account that he has retired from football.